OliverTansley/Quiz-Generator/README.md

 -
 ```

+Make sure not to use duplicate Quiz names.

 To create the corresponding quizzes, each question and answer pair should be delimited with `'--'`, and the question and answer within that sperated by a `'-'`.
 For example...

 In a file named `Quiz name 1.txt`: